2.0 Transparency/Notice–What Personal Information We Collect and How We Use It

 - Independent Clinical Assessments– MedAvante – ProPhase’s global clinicians perform remote clinical assessments, capturing patient and clinical trial-related data, potentially including similar Personal Information and/or Protected Health Information.

-- ThreeWire – Patient Recruitment, Enrolment and Retention Services.
-ThreeWire provides clinical trial recruitment and direct-to-patient marketing services to help pharmaceutical, medical device and biotech companies achieve their patient recruitment, enrolment and retention goals (collectively, the “Services”).
-Through onsite clinical trial recruitment efforts conducted with healthcare facilities and direct-to-patient marketing campaigns, ThreeWire accesses and stores relevant patient Personal Information to (i) assess the suitability of potential patients for clinical trials or physician services, (ii) contact, schedule and/or enrol pre-qualified patient referrals with study sites and (iii) other related recruitment, enrolment and retention Services.
+- ThreeWire – Patient Recruitment, Enrollment and Retention Services.
+ThreeWire provides clinical trial recruitment and direct-to-patient marketing services to help pharmaceutical, medical device and biotech companies achieve their patient recruitment, enrolment and retention goals.
+Through onsite clinical trial recruitment efforts conducted with healthcare facilities and direct-to-patient marketing campaigns, ThreeWire accesses and stores relevant patient Personal Information to (i) assess the suitability of potential patients for clinical trials or physician services, (ii) contact, schedule and/or enroll pre-qualified patient referrals with study sites and (iii) other related recruitment, enrolment and retention Services.
 The patient Personal Information collected and utilized may include name, phone number, email address, mailing address, diagnosis and other contact information.
 ThreeWire also collects contact Personal Information (e.g., name, email address, phone number and/or other) of staff members of the healthcare facilities with whom they work and of trials sites for which patients are being recruited.

 - Vigilare International – Patient Support and Drug Safety Reporting.
 Vigilare provides pharmacovigilance solutions, including consulting, contact center operations, and risk management services.
 In providing the patient support and drug safety reporting services, Vigilare may collect and store Personal Information (such as name, phone number, email address and mailing address) from the reporter/patient and Protected Health Information (such as treatment and medical record) of the patient, as well as demographic information of the patient (such as race, age and gender) and Personal Information (business contact information, such as name, and phone number) of the health care provider.